-Research and development expenses consist primarily of costs associated with developing new products, including our precision medicine product candidates.
+Research and development expenses consist primarily of costs associated with developing our therapeutics product candidates.
 Research and development expenses also consist of personnel expenses, including salaries, bonuses, stock-based compensation expense, benefits, consulting costs, and allocated overhead costs.
 Research and development costs are expensed as incurred.

-We plan to continue investing in research and development activities for the foreseeable future as we focus on our Targeted Therapeutics and Systemic Therapeutics programs through preclinical studies and clinical trials.
-We also expect our investment in research and development to increase as we pursue regulatory approval of our product candidates and as we seek to expand our pipeline of product candidates.
+We plan to continue investing in research and development activities for the foreseeable future as we focus on our targeted therapeutics and systemic therapeutics programs through preclinical studies and clinical trials.
+We expect our investment in research and development to remain relatively flat as we pursue regulatory approval of our product candidates.